 All WorkCampers (teens and adults) are required to wear sturdy work boots on the job site.
 Boots must have sturdy soles and cover the ankles—tennis or running shoes are not permitted on the worksites).
 Participants must also bring OSHA approved eye protection, work gloves, and a water bottle.
 WorkCampers are also encouraged to bring the following personal tools: Philips and standard screwdrivers, hammer, and tape measure.

 Modest dress for all is required.
 No sleeveless t-shirts or short shorts are allowed.
 Personal electronic devices are to be left at home.
 A complete list of what to bring and what not to bring will be provided in the spring.

-Participants are asked to bring their pillow plus bed linens or a sleeping bag.
-In limited situations, participants may be asked to bring a twin sized air mattress or camping mat.
+Participants must bring an air-mattress or camping mat plus bed linens or a sleeping bag.
+Don't forget your pillow.
 Participants must also bring a towel and individual shower items.

 How do Parishes prepare their teens for WorkCamp?

 Materials will be provided to help facilitate preparation for participating in WorkCamp.
 Preparation materials will cover tool safety, what to expect at WorkCamp and on the work site, what to pack, and how to prepare spiritually for the week, to name a few topics.
 Participating parishes will coordinate parish meetings to cover this material prior to WorkCamp.

 YES!
 In order to have a successful week at WorkCamp we need the help of many volunteers to assist us with everything that takes place each day.
 We ask participating parishes to let parishioners know about volunteer opportunities related to WorkCamp.

 - Security, volunteers needed Monday-Thursday.
 Tasks: Check-in visitors at front desk; provide security in assigned locations as specific times.